-Phil Housley enters his first season behind the bench for the Sabres after being named the 18th head coach in Buffalo’s franchise history.
-The Hockey Hall of Famer and former Sabres defenseman becomes the seventh alumnus to serve as the team’s head coach.
+Phil Housley enters his second season behind the bench for the Sabres after completing his first season as an NHL head coach in 2017-18.
+The Hockey Hall of Famer and former Sabres defenseman is the 18th head coach in Buffalo’s franchise history and the seventh alumnus to serve as the team’s head coach.

 Housley joined the Sabres after helping to guide the Nashville Predators to their first Stanley Cup Final appearance in franchise history.
 Named an assistant coach on May 22, 2013, Housley was a driving force behind one of the NHL’s best defensive groups throughout his tenure.

 During his four seasons in Nashville, the Predators ranked in the top two in the league in goals by defensemen every season and finished in the top half in fewest goals allowed in each of the last three seasons.
 Under his tutelage, Nashville had at least one player finish in the top five in voting for the James Norris Memorial Trophy every season from 2013-14 to 2015-16.
 The award is given annually to the league’s best defenseman.